 Expats in Shanghai: A Guide to Living in Shanghai

-Shanghai, a bustling metropolis and China's largest city, attracts expats from all over the world with its promising career opportunities, vibrant cultural scene, and fascinating blend of modernity and tradition.
+Shanghai, a bustling metropolis and Asia's largest city, attracts expats from all over the world with its promising career opportunities, vibrant cultural scene, and fascinating blend of modernity and tradition.

 Population: 24-27 million